Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		8<< that would work, but need to check the type of x; what kind of list is it? no; the first input is x

-		8<< where ever the primitives list is; need to add other bases...bit,tit,quit,octopussy,dit,hit,etc
+		8<< where ever the primitives list is; need to add other bases...bit,tit,quit,octopussy,dit,hit,etc 8<< no; numbers are stored as base-1 lists
+		8<< just need syntax for other bases bsides base-10
 	>8